-This scarecrow is a mix of garden supplies that I already had, a couple of things from the thrift store, and inexpensive accessories from Amazon.
+The original scarecrow was a mix of garden supplies that I already had, a couple of things from the thrift store, and inexpensive accessories from Amazon.
+This year, I bought her an outfit online.

 - 2 pieces of wood for the frame